 In terms of reviews, Ancestry fairs slightly worse than MyHeritage.
 On Amazon, Ancestry has over 4000 reviews with 4 of 5 stars.
 MyHeritage has less than 1000 reviews on Amazon, with an average of 3.6 stars.
 However, Trustpilot gives MyHeritage 4 of 5 stars with over 2,500 reviews.
 Users who reviewed Ancestry on Trustpilot give the service only 2 stars with over 4,304.
 This number seems skewed, however, as 73% of people give the service 5 stars.

 Conclusion: Ancestry vs. MyHeritage

 Anyone looking to use one of these services is interested mostly in their genealogy and family history.
 Though Ancestry does offer a side package that discusses traits, both companies mainly focus on your relatively recent historical past.
 Both companies also offer access to a wide variety of non-DNA resources and family tree software to build and explore your history.
 Both companies also provide a means for finding and contacting genetic relatives.

 The between the companies comes in two forms.
 First, Ancestry provides contextual information around your family history.
 This can be events, migrations, or even famous historical figures that you may be related to.
 This information can be extremely helpful in crafting a family tree.
 Second, Ancestry provides slightly more interactive and understandable results.

-Winner: Ancestry!
-Though both companies have a number of similarities, Ancestry pulls ahead slightly with more interactive results and details about potential migration routes your family may have used.
-However, MyHeritage is still a good choice and may have more information and records relating to European-based genealogy.
+Winner: Though both companies have a number of similarities, Ancestry pulls ahead slightly for the majority of users, with more interactive results and details about potential migration routes your family may have used.
+However, MyHeritage is still a good choice and may have more information and records relating to European-based genealogy and family member matching.